mschluetter/ImageResizer/readme.md

 # Image resizer
 This is a generic image resizer.
 You can use it to shrink or expand images to maximum sizes.
 By choosing a crop strtategy you can cut the image on an exact pixel size.
+It uses the pillow lirbary for the image working.
 # Installation
 The usage requires the pillow lirbary.
 You can install it with pip:
 ```